-4.6 Application: Attribute Editor
+4.4.
+Application: Attribute Editor

-Finally, we introduce an interesting application of our approach called the Attribute Editor, which could potentially be used by designers.
+One application of our approach is the Attribute Editor, which could be used by designers.
 The idea is to synthesize a new image, say of a shoe, by editing an attribute to have stronger/weaker strength.
 This allows the user to visualize the same shoe but e.g., with a pointier toe or sportier look.
-Fig. 11 shows examples, for each of 4 attributes in UT-Zap50k, in which a user has edited the query image (shown in the middle column) to synthesize new images that have varying attribute strengths.
+Fig. 8 shows four examples in which a user has edited the query image (shown in the middle column) to synthesize new images that have varying attribute strengths.
 To do this, we take the highest-ranked visual chain for the attribute, and replace the corresponding patch in the query image with a patch from a different image that has a stronger/weaker predicted attribute strength.
 For color compatibility, we retrieve only those patches that have similar color along its boundary as that of the query patch.
 We then blend in the retrieved patch using poisson blending.
-The editing results for the "smile" attribute are shown in Fig. 12.